revolist/revogrid-docs/guide/react/index.md

 # React Data Grid

-RevoGrid gives React applications a fast virtualized data grid without changing the core grid behavior.
+RevoGrid gives React applications a fast virtualized [React data grid](/react-data-grid) without changing the core grid behavior.
 You pass `columns` and `source` as props, then use a ref when you need to call instance methods such as `setCellEdit`, `scrollToRow`, or `getVisibleSource`.

 <DemoWidgetFrame
   demo="hr"